CITM-UPC/smolEngine/README.md

 # smolEngine
-It's a small game engine.
+It's a smol game engine.

 ## About the project

 smolEngine is a 3D smol Game Engine developed for the subject of Game Engines in the third course of design and productiion of videogames in the CITM UPC University.
 Our objective is that this engine can be used to develop any kind of 3D games.

 By the moment the engine has the following features:
-- fbx model loading
+- Fbx model loading and drag and drop
+- Texture import with fbx attachement or in the same folder
-- camera movement
+- Camera movement
+- GameObject hierarchy

 ## Authors